Assistant Professor of Theology

-Dr. Hoover received his Ph.D. from the Graduate Theological Union, where he also studied sociology at Cal Berkeley and wrote a dissertation based on a yearlong ethnographic study of a culturally diverse Catholic parish in the Midwest.
-He taught graduate students in ministry at the Institute of Pastoral Studies at Loyola University Chicago, the Franciscan School of Theology in Berkeley, and the Dominican School of Philosophy and Theology in Berkeley.
-Through LMU extension, he has facilitated worships in intercultural ministry training, including cultural orientation for international priests beginning ministry in the United States (COPIM) and the United States Catholic Bishops’ program, Building Intercultural Competency for Ministers (BICM).
+Brett Hoover is a Roman Catholic pastoral (practical) theologian.
+At LMU he teaches graduate students in ministry in the pastoral theology degree program as well as undergraduates in courses at the intersection of culture and religious (or spiritual) practice.
+Before coming to LMU in 2011, he taught graduate students in ministry at the Institute of Pastoral Studies at Loyola University Chicago, the Franciscan School of Theology in Berkeley, the Jesuit School of Theology at Santa Clara University, and the Dominican School of Philosophy and Theology in Berkeley.
+Through LMU extension, he facilitated worships in intercultural ministry training, including cultural orientation for international priests beginning ministry in the United States (COPIM) and the United States Catholic Bishops’ program, Building Intercultural Competency for Ministers (BICM).
 He consults with parishes and offers worships for other organizations, and he previously served in parish ministry in culturally diverse parishes in New York City, Chicago, and the San Francisco Bay Area.
-He co-founded the Catholic seeker website, BustedHalo.com, and he currently serves on the board of the Latino/a Theology and Ministry Initiative at LMU, the coordinating committee for the 2014 National Symposium on Hispanic Ministry, and the administrative team in practical theology for the Catholic Theological Society of America.
+He co-founded the Catholic seeker website, BustedHalo.com, and he currently serves on the board of the Latino/a Theology and Ministry Initiative at LMU.
+Dr. Hoover was part of the coordinating committee for the 2014 National Symposium on Hispanic Ministry, and he served a term as coordinator of practical theology topic session for the Catholic Theological Society of America.

 Co-editor of Hispanic Ministry in the Twenty-First Century: Urgent Issues (Miami: Convivium Press, 2016).

 The Shared Parish: Latinos, Anglos, and the Future of U.S. Catholicism (New York: NYU Press, 2014).